blackfist/vcdb-api/README.md

 ## Biggest incidents by data loss
 You can get a list of the largest data breaches in the data set which includes the year, victim name, data total, and actions in the incident.
 The default returns the top ten largest incidents, or you can specify the top n incidents.
+There is also a specific query to get the largest payment card breaches.

     GET /api/data_total
     GET /api/data_total/top/<integer>
+    GET /api/data_total/payment/top/<integer>

 # Testing
 I need to write tests for many of these things but I'm not going to do it right now.
 I know, that's not very TDD of me.
 Anyway,